-From coast to coast, fentanyl has proven to be a serious problem in the opioid crisis.
+From coast to coast, fentanyl misuse has proven to be a serious problem in the opioid crisis.
 A synthetic opiate commonly used to control severe pain during and after surgery, fentanyl is similar to morphine but can be as much as 100 times more potent.
 Due to its powerful nature, this dangerous drug has exploded on the black market and is now used to cut or replace heroin and other street drugs by many enterprising dealers.

 Fentanyl use has led to an increase in overdoses and deaths nationwide, as well as a significant spike in the need for fentanyl addiction treatment.
-Whether you’re new to using fentanyl or you feel trapped with no way out, getting help is the first step in overcoming an addiction that could be life-threatening.
+Whether you’re new to abusing fentanyl or you feel trapped with no way out, getting help is the first step in overcoming an addiction that could be life-threatening.
 If you or someone you love is struggling with a fentanyl use disorder, contact us today to learn more about fentanyl rehab and recovery.

 If you or a loved one need help now, call 772-774-3872 or click here to use your insurance to start rehab.